Pirate Radio Stations

 What happened to the pirates of the UK?

 New forms of pirate radio continued to evolve, although the pirate radio ship gradually began to die out.
-By 1989, there were about 600 radio stations classified as “pirates” in the UK – although they didn’t have the tradition ship rig of the 60s.
+By 1989, there were about 600 radio stations classified as “pirates” in the UK – although they didn’t have the traditional ship rig of the 60s.

 These stations broadcast across London and the rest of the UK from hidden stations, attempting to stay one step ahead of the government at all times.
 For a while, conventional and pirate radio stations seemed to exist in harmony – at least, as much as could be expected.